-- Questions arise about inappropriate use of funds - Questions arise about legal or ethical improprieties - Questions arise about satisfaction with programs and services
+Questions arise about inappropriate use of funds

+- Questions arise about legal or ethical improprieties - Questions arise about satisfaction with programs and services
-What can and should a funder do when a grantee's governance is worrisome?
-Two Viewpoints...

 "CEOs of community-based organizations are not demanding enough from their boards.
 Funders have an important role to play in ratcheting up the level of board commitments."